lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 ```

 Signals are sent just as any other signal, they can be attached to functions using the Editor Inspector.
 The signals are called `gameplay_entered` and `gameplay_exited`.

+In fact, you don't just receive these callbacks for ROAMING objects.
+In addition Rooms and RoomGroups (which can be used to form groups of rooms) can also receive callbacks.
+You can use this to e.g. trigger AI behaviour when the player reaches certain points in a level.
+There are no rules, it is up to you.

+## RoomGroups
+`RoomGroup`s are a special type of Spatial which conveniently can let you deal with a group of `Rooms`s at once, instead of having write code for them individually.
+This is especially useful in conjunction with callbacks.
+The most important use for RoomGroups is to delineate between 'inside' and 'outside' areas.

+For instance, when outside you may wish to use a directional light to represent the sun.
+When you receive an enter gameplay callback, you can turn the light on, and turn it off when none of the outside rooms are within gameplay.
+With the light off, performance will increase as there is no need to render it indoors.

+The same thing applies for rain effects, skyboxes and much more.